 Wood Countertops Are Nature's (Almost) Original

 The very first surfaces used by man for food preparation and serving were made of stone, but as humans migrated to walled domiciles and the kitchen replaced the fire pit as the hub of the family's universe, wood replaced stone as the natural choice for table and counter tops.
 While it's not as durable as stone, wood is certainly more practical, considering its weight, cutability and natural beauty.

 Boos Wood Counter and Island Tops Come in Maple, Walnut, Cherry and Red Oak

-Among the most popular tree species used in the making of wood countertops are maple, walnut, cherry and oak.
-Maple, far and away, leads in popularity.
-It's the most affordable, due to its abundance, but its appearance is what wins over fans.
+Maple is the most popular species of wood countertop, followed by walnut, cherry and oak.
+Among these species, maple is the most affordable, due to its abundance, but its appearance is what wins over fans.
 Northern Hard Rock Maple features neutral colors that range from light to a moderate brown, making it suitable for almost any kitchen decor.
 If you're seeking a slightly darker shade of brown with a hint of red, then Appalachian Red Oak might be the way to go.
 Darker still is rich American Walnut.
 Or if you'd prefer a reddish hue, consider Amercian Cherry wood for rich-looking kitchen counters that will truly make a statement.

 Boos' Standard-Size Wooden Counters are Butcher-Block Style

 Finally, there's end grain butcher block - the most expensive style.
 In end-grain counters, very short rails standing on their ends are bonded together, side by side.
 This delivers a checkerboard-like appearance that can be mesmerizing.
 Plus, end-grain wood countertops can better absorb sharp knife blades.
 Boos makes a vast number of standard-size wood tops so you're likely to find one that fits your job.
 If not, you can order custom-size wooden counters from John Boos.

 Butcher Block Co.
 Counter Tops Are Made to Order.
 They Come in 15 Different Species of Wood.